anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Let us always meet each other with smile, for the smile is the beginning of love.
+Quote: The only way to tell the truth is to speak with kindness.
+Only the words of a loving man can be heard.

-By: Mother Teresa
+By: Henry David Thoreau